 The liberal arts curriculum extends right through into the Doctoral Program.
 While gaining knowledge of the wider world, examining possibilities of the self, and inspiring each other through discussions and projects in small groups throughout their studies, students strengthen their ability to question, feel, think, speak, and act independently.
 Starting with the Tokyo Tech Visionary Project soon after admission to an undergraduate major, students move on to various, more advanced courses but meet again in the latter stages of study to take on the Liberal Arts Final Report.
 The students are guided by master's students who have moved on from the Leadership Workshop to Peer Practicum and Advanced Leadership Workshop, acting as peer reviewers and generating cross-year exchanges in the classroom.

 In the past, students tended to select liberal arts courses with the minimum requirements for credits.
 Is it really possible for those who acquire such an education to become real world leaders and create a better society?
 Tokyo Tech's liberal arts education is different.
 From the very beginning of their studies, each student starts on his or her individual learning path.
-This exciting journey eventually leads to students realizing their aspirations and creating a new world.
+This new system, which has already created plenty of buzz, provides an exciting journey that eventually leads to students realizing their aspirations and creating a new world.

 Tokyo Tech's liberal arts education provides an aura of learning that attracts people, ignites their curiosity, and vitalizes their spirit.
 Students are encouraged to discuss global issues and the depth of humanity in the classroom, cafeteria, or anywhere on campus, and create opportunities to recognize new possibilities for one's self and society.
 Through liberal arts education, individuals can open the door to their future and make significant contributions to society.